 Direct gifts of assets are recorded at their estimated fair value as public support (bequest or contribution revenue) when the Organization has received an unconditional promise to give.
 Subsequent adjustments to the fair value are recognized as public support consistent with the initial recording of the gift.
 The Organization considers a bequest unconditional when the probate court declares the testamentary instrument valid and the amount to be received can be reasonably estimated and the payments probable.
-Bequests receivable as of December 31, 2021 and 2020, were \$0 and \$50,000, respectively.
+There were no bequests receivable as of December 31, 2022 and 2021.